Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 For Beauty

-If you’re looking to give your skin some extra elasticity for a busy day, then the best time to take collagen would be with your morning coffee.
+If you’re looking to give your skin some extra elasticity for a busy and stressful day, then the best time to take collagen would be with your morning coffee.

 Making it part of your morning routine could provide your skin with important nutrients to remain healthy while being exposed to all the different environmental harms.